 Major computer events in 2005

-YouTube is founded and comes online February 15, 2005.
+YouTube was founded and came online on February 15, 2005.

 Other computer events in 2005

-Jeffrey Parson aka T33kid is convicted January 1, 2005 for the Blaster computer worm.
+Jeffrey Parson aka T33kid was convicted on January 1, 2005, for the Blaster computer worm.

-The Megaupload online service is founded March 21, 2005 by Kim Dotcom.
+The Megaupload online service was founded on March 21, 2005, by Kim Dotcom.

-Windows Server Update Services (WSUS) is introduced March 22, 2005.
+WSUS (Windows Server Update Services) was introduced on March 22, 2005.

-The Qi programming language is introduced in April of 2005.
+The Qi programming language was introduced in April 2005.

-The Mercurial version control system for software development is released April 19, 2005.
+The Mercurial version control system for software development was released on April 19, 2005.

-Microsoft announces it's next operating system, codenamed "Longhorn" will be named Windows Vista on July 23, 2005.
+Microsoft announced its next operating system, code-named "Longhorn" would be named Windows Vista on July 23, 2005.

-Shop.org coins the phrase Cyber Monday in November 2005.
+Shop.org coined the phrase Cyber Monday in November 2005.

 New computer products and services introduced in 2005

-Microsoft Windows XP Professional x64 Edition is released on April 24, 2005.
+Microsoft Windows XP Professional x64 Edition was released on April 24, 2005.

 Google introduces its personalized homepage in May 2005, which was known as iGoogle.
 The service was later discontinued.

-The Pandora Internet Radio service is launched August 25, 2005.
+The Pandora Internet Radio service was launched on August 25, 2005.

-Microsoft releases the Xbox 360, the second generation of their popular game console November 22, 2005.
+Microsoft released the Xbox 360, the second generation of their popular game console on November 22, 2005.

-The online computer game Defense of the Ancients is released.
+The online computer game Defense of the Ancients was released in 2005.

 Computer companies founded in 2005